awsdocs/aws-cloudhsm-user-guide/doc_source/java-lib-supported.md

 + `SHA-384`
 + `SHA-512`

+**Note**
+Data under 16 KB in length are hashed on the HSM, while larger data are hashed locally in software\.

 ## Supported Hash\-Based Message Authentication Code \(HMAC\) Algorithms<a name="java-mac"></a>

 The AWS CloudHSM software library for Java supports the following HMAC algorithms\.